hyperledger-archives/sawtooth-core/docs/source/transaction_family_specifications/sawtooth_burrow_evm_family.rst

 Transaction execution shall follow a simplified version of the Ethereum model described below:

+1. The payload will be unpacked and validated.
+If the payload is missing or the payload is malformed in anyway, the transaction is invalid.
+2. The header of the transaction is checked.
+If the header is malformed or does not have a public key, the transaction is invalid.
-1. The sender address shall be calculated by taking the rightmost 160 bits of the SHA3 hash of the public key used to submit the transaction.
+3. The sender address shall be calculated by taking the rightmost 160 bits of the SHA3 hash of the public key used to submit the transaction.
 This public key is included in the transaction header.
-2. If the `to` field is set, the transaction is interpreted as a “message call” transaction.
-If not, it is a “contract creation” transaction.
+If the public key cannot be decoded or the sender cannot be determined from the public key, the transaction is invalid.
-3. If the transaction is a “message call” transaction,
+4. If the transaction type is MESSAGE_CALL,

     a.
-The receiver’s account will be retrieved from state using the address in the `to` field.
-If the address is invalid, the account does not exist, or the account does not contain any code, the transaction is invalid.
-    b.
 The sender’s account will be retrieved from state using the sender address.
 If the account does not exist, the transaction is invalid.
+    b.
+Check that the account has permissions to make message calls.
+If the account does not have permissions, the transaction is invalid.
     c.
+Check that the nonce in the transaction matches the nonce stored in state for the account.
+If it does not, the transaction is invalid.
+    d.
+The receiver’s account will be retrieved from state using the address in the `to` field.
+If the address is invalid, the account does not exist, or the account does not contain any code, the transaction is invalid.
+    e.
 The EVM will be called using:

         - The sender account for the `caller` argument
         - The receiver account for the `callee` argument